 You may meet with a Counseling Center clinician simply to arrange a referral, if you already know what sort of care or services you need.
 Alternatively, you may come to speak with a clinician about your personal concerns and then, as a result of your conversation, you and your clinician decide that a referral to private care is your best course of action to address your particular concerns.
 In either case, your clinician can help you locate and connect with off campus resources that are as appropriate, accessible, and affordable as possible.

 Below are some guidelines to help you with your referral so that you get the maximum benefit from your private care.

-- Personal preferences.
-With whom would you be most comfortable speaking (a man or a woman, someone with a particular cultural or linguistic background, etc.)?
+Personal preferences.
+With whom would you be most comfortable speaking (therapist gender, someone with a particular cultural or linguistic background, etc.)?
 How important are these preferences to you?

 HOW TO ENSURE THE QUALITY OF YOUR CARE

 Although your Counseling Center clinician can help you in your efforts to connect with off-campus care that is appropriate, affordable, and accessible, we do not monitor or guarantee the quality of care from private providers.
 If you have any concerns about the quality of care you receive from a private provider, you should first consider bringing up your concerns with that provider.
 Alternatively, you can contact the Counseling Center and make an appointment to meet with a clinician who can listen to your concerns and help you determine your next steps.
 Here are some resources for information about the nature of psychotherapy, to help you be an informed and self-reliant consumer: